arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   You can use [cluster deployments](../deploy/cluster/_index.md) instead, which offer better resilience and synchronous replication.

+- **Datacenter-to-Datacenter Replication (DC2DC)**:
+  The Datacenter-to-Datacenter Replication for cluster deployments including the _arangosync_ tool is no longer supported from v3.12 onward.

 - **LDAP authentication**:
   ArangoDB user authentication with an LDAP server in the Enterprise Edition is no longer available starting with v3.12.